plasmo-dev/Plasmo.jl/README.md

 [![](https://img.shields.io/badge/docs-latest-blue.svg)](https://zavalab.github.io/Plasmo.jl/dev/)

 # Plasmo.jl
-Plasmo.jl (Platform for Scalable Modeling and Optimization) is a graph-based algebraic modeling framework.
-It builds upon JuMP and adopts a modular style to model optimization problems in a hierarchical fashion.
+Plasmo.jl (which stands for Platform for Scalable Modeling and Optimization) is a graph-based algebraic modeling framework.
+It adopts a modular style to create optimization problems and facilitates the management of distributed and hierarchical structures.
+Plasmo.jl has been developed with the key notion that it aligns with the behavior of JuMP as much as possible.
+Consequently, almost every function that works on a JuMP `Model` object will also work on a Plasmo.jl `OptiGraph` object.
-The defining notion of the package is that it uses graph-based concepts to both construct and partition optimization problems which provides a natural interface to implement distributed optimization algorithms.

 ## Overview
-The core object in Plasmo.jl is the `OptiGraph` wherein a user can add `OptiNodes` which represent individual optimization problems. `OptiNodes` can be linked to each-other using linking constraints, which induces the underlying graph structure.
-An `OptiGraph` can also be embedded in another `OptiGraph` to induce hierarchical structures.
+The core object in Plasmo.jl is the `OptiGraph` wherein a user can add `OptiNodes` which represent individual optimization problems.
+The optinodes in an optigraph can be linked together using `LinkConstraint`s which induces an underlying hypergraph structure.
+Furthermore, optigraphs be embedded within other optigraphs to induce nested hierarchical structures.
-These hierarchical structures provide a natural framework to harness distributed optimization solvers such as [PIPS-NLP](https://github.com/Argonne-National-Laboratory/PIPS/tree/master/PIPS-NLP).
+The graph structures obtained using Plasmo.jl can be used for model and data management, specialized graph partitioning, and for communicating structured problems to distributed optimization solvers (e.g. such as with [PipsNLP.jl](https://github.com/zavalab/PipsNLP.jl)).

 ## Documentation
-Documentation is available through [GitHub Pages](https://zavalab.github.io/Plasmo.jl/dev/).
+The latest documentation is available through [GitHub Pages](https://zavalab.github.io/Plasmo.jl/dev/).
 Additional examples can be found in the [examples](https://github.com/zavalab/Plasmo.jl/tree/master/examples/) folder.

 ## Installation